microsoftgraph/microsoft-graph-docs-contrib/concepts/query_parameters.md

 |[`$search`](#search)|A property and value pair separated by a colon.|
 -->

 These parameters are compatible with the [OData V4 query language][odata-query].
+Not all parameters are supported across all Microsoft Graph APIs.

 > **Note:** On the `beta` endpoint, the `$` prefix is optional.
 For example, instead of `$filter`, you can use `filter`.
 For more details and examples, see [Supporting query parameters without $ prefixes in Microsoft Graph](http://dev.office.com/queryparametersinMicrosoftGraph).